3D reconstruction: 3D Reconstruction of medical images

 In this filtering technique input space is sampled using a grid of 3D voxels to reduce the number of points.
 For each voxel, a centroid is chosen as the representative of all points.
 There are two approaches, the selection of the voxel centroid or select the centroid of the points lying within the voxel.
 To obtain internal points average has a higher computational cost, but offers better results.
 Thus, a subset of the input space is obtained that roughly represents the underlying surface.
 The Voxel Grid method presents the same problems as other filtering techniques: impossibility of defining the final number of points that represent the surface, geometric information loss due to the reduction of the points inside a voxel and sensitivity to noisy input spaces.

+Shape reconstruction from apparent contours

+Full information about a shape can be recovered from studying a family of apparent contour, provided the apparent contours do not contain cusps.
+Apparent contour are a generalisation of the boundary of the silhouettes.